-All County contractors submit monthly reports which are reconciled and audited to ensure contractor is fulfilling statement of work and expenses match receipts.
+All County contractors submit monthly reports, including programmatic reports, which are reconciled and audited to ensure contractor is fulfilling statement of work and expenses match receipts.
 SOAR Program contractors will be required to submit a detailed invoice including date and type of service for participants.